Touring Nutrition Education Program Seeks Teachers Who Rock

 How often will you travel?

-A touring cast member will travel 60-80% of the .
+A touring cast member will travel 60-80% of the time.
 Jump with Jill coordinates and pays for all the logistics of your hotels and your performance schedule and will send you a detailed itinerary of where to be when.
-We do work weekends occasionally when we have public events but do our best to accommodate for them by granting days of during the following work week (for example, if you worked a Saturday event, we’d try to give the following Monday off).
+We do work weekends occasionally when we have public events but do our best to accommodate for them by granting days off during the following work week (for example, if you worked a Saturday event, we’d try to give the following Monday off).

 We are on a school schedule, so we offer 5-6 weeks of vacation depending on how the holidays fall.
 We always have Thanksgiving break, Winter Break around Christmas, Spring Break around the Easter, and a we have the entire month of July off.
 Holidays like Memorial Day, Labor Day, and MLK day are often not workdays but are not guarantees – they are frequently used as travel days to get to performance dates.

 Approximate calendars are posted about four months in advance; detailed schedules are provided every two weeks.
 Request for personal commitments outside of the time off provided (for example, your sister’s wedding) must be submitted the semester prior (fall semester dates must be submitted in early spring) to allow management to consider them while opening dates for clients.

 The advantage of this lifestyle is that you are a professional musician and you get to experience the inside of normal people’s lives in the places you perform, not the tourist destinations, and change the world by doing the most fulfilling job that exists.
 This is why, above all else, we require people interested in this job to be enthusiastic about the greater mission of this job.
 If you truly want to work here, you will emerge stronger as the thrill of traveling wears off.
 If you are indifferent, we hope to learn this in your audition.

 What is the training process like?

-At your audition in the spring, we will assess you on several tenants:
+At your audition, we will assess you on several tenants: